 From Tufi Fiord the PT boats operated regular patrols all the way up to Buna.
 Plus, on occasions, further north into the Huon Gulf.
 They were credited with the sinking of one Japanese submarine and at least 18 armored barges.

 The Sinking of the Tufi WWII PT Boat Wrecks

 The most common urban myth associated with the sinking of PT Boats 67 and 119 was that they were attacked by Japanese fighters while at anchor in Tufi Fiord.
 But according to “At Close Quarters” by Robert Bulkley, the authoritative history of PT Boat service in WWII, the actual story is that they sunk as a result of an accident during refueling…

-The fire and subsequent explosion sank both the boats and the AS16 – a small Australian cargo ship, which had been also moored at behind the two PT Boats unloading supplies for the base.
-The flames also spread quickly to the dock and the nearby gasoline & ammunition stores resulting in further major explosions and fires, which burned well into the next day.
+The fire and subsequent explosion sank both the boats.
+Plus the AS16 – a small Australian cargo ship, which was moored behind the two PT Boats while its cargo of supplies for the base was being unloaded.
+The flames also spread quickly to the dock plus the nearby gasoline and ammunition stores.
+Resulting in further major explosions and fires, which burned well into the next day.

-Amazingly, given the size & intensity of the fire & explosions, there was not a single injury – however a subsequent investigation concluded that the fire probably started when one of the local villagers lit a cigarette and threw his match into the water, igniting some spilt gasoline on the surface!
+Amazingly, given the size and intensity of both the fire and the explosions, there was not a single injury.
+However the subsequent investigation concluded that the fire probably started when one of the local villagers lit a cigarette and threw his match into the water, igniting some spilt gasoline on the surface!

 Diving the Tufi WWII PT Boat Wrecks

 Diving the PT Boats is a very straightforward exercise.
 Because the former fishing boat that is moored in the fiord, is anchored right above them> So it is simply a matter of descending the mooring line…